Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Recording a verdict that the Lance Corporal 'committed suicide while of unsound mind.'
 The coroner said that the Mauritius injury might have had some bearing on the state of his mind."

-Between the 11th and 12th November 1942, the H.M.S Helca was torpedoed just off the coast of Morroco by a German U-Boat U-515.
+Between the 11th and 12th November 1942, the H.M.S Helca was torpedoed just off the coast of Morocco by a German U-Boat U-515.
 Of the 838 men aboard, 556 were rescued, 12 known to have been killed and 273 reported missing, presumed killed.
-It is not clear whether Lieutenant Guy Henry Garrett-Cox was one of the known dead or those missing, but what is clear is that Lieutenant Guy never returned home.
+Lieutenant Guy Henry Garrett-Cox was one of the missing, presumed dead .
 Guy Henry Garrett-Cox's body was never recovered.
 He is commemorated on the Plymouth Naval Memorial and the Maidenhead War Memorial.

 For more information on the torpedoing of the H.M.S.
 Helca and the resulting rescue efforts, please click here.

-Samuel Henry Reuben Garrett-Cox passed away in 1966 in Maidenhead and Gladys Irene passed away in 1980 in Chiltern and Beaconsfield.
+Samuel Henry Reuben Garrett-Cox passed away in 1966 in Maidenhead and Gladys Irene passed away on 20th October 1980 in Maidenhead.
 The loss of both their sons must have weighed greatly upon them.

 Sunday, 17 November 2013